Micro-Macro Decomposition of Particle Swarm Optimization Methods: The PSO method for constrained problems on microscopic and macroscopic scale

-The initial data $U_0(x)=U(0,x)$ is given by \\ The system \eqref{eqn: system_no_closure} depends on the distribution $f$.
+with $X_{\alpha,\beta}(\rho)$ defined as in \eqref{eqn:consensus_point_macro}.
+The derivation of the macroscopic system is conducted by first starting from the mean-field equation and then exploiting the properties of fluid dynamics, as referenced in \cite{bardos1, Cercignani1988}. \\ The system \eqref{eqn: system_no_closure} depends on the distribution $f$.
 To eliminate this dependence, a closure relation can be imposed by selecting a specific distribution, $f^*=f^*(t,x,v)$, which ensures that the conservation laws are hyperbolic or strictly hyperbolic.
-By expressing the system \eqref{eqn: system_no_closure} in quasi-linear form, it is possible to determine the properties that the function $f^*$ must satisfy. \\ Accordingly, the system \eqref{eqn: system_no_closure} is represented in quasi-linear form as
+By expressing the system \eqref{eqn: system_no_closure} in quasi-linear form, it is possible to determine the properties that the function $f^*$ must satisfy. \\ In order to derive the quasi-linear form, it is necessary to express the spatial derivative of the flows $\nabla_x \cdot F(U)$, as a function of the derivatives of $U$.
+To accomplish this, the chain rule is applied component by component